Update after the event

 Please join us for our first pollinator garden planting on Saturday, the 28th!
 We will work alongside boy scouts in a project to create a new pollinator garden at Fresh Pond Reservation (FP).
-Thanks to Fresh Pond’s Ranger Tim, we have a space to plant free native plants that are being donated by the architects of the Polinature Exhibit at Harvard’s Graduate School of Design (see article).
+Thanks to Fresh Pond’s Ranger Tim, we have a space to plant free native plants that are being donated by the architects of the Pollinature Exhibit at Harvard’s Graduate School of Design (see article).

 After planting, we will host a Native Plant Tour of FP.
 If you would like to join us please fill out this google form.